chharvey/counterpoint/docs/reference/types.md

 The count of a tuple is fixed and known at compile-time, as is the type of each entry in it.
 The order of entries is significant: looping and iteration are performed in index order.
 Tuples are heterogeneous, meaning they can be declared with different entry types.

-There are two kinds of tuples: value tuples and reference tuples.
-Value tuples are called **vects**.
-Only reference tuples may be mutable, in which case their entries may be reassigned, but only to values of the correct type.
-The entries of reference tuples cannot be added or deleted.
+They are also read-only, which means their entries cannot be added, deleted, or reassigned.

 For example, the tuple `[3, 4.0, "seven"]` has an integer in the first position at index `0`, followed by a float at index `1`, followed by a string at index `2`.
 Its count is 3.
-Entries cannot be added or removed — the count of the tuple cannot change — but entries can be reassigned:
-We could set the last entry to the string `"twelve"`.

 Tuple literals are comma-separated expressions within square brackets.
 Tuple types use the same syntax, but instead of value expressions